p2panda/handbook/website/docs/specification/data-types/key-pairs.md

 :::note Requirement KY1

-Key pairs must use ED25519 keys.
+Key pairs MUST use ED25519 keys.

 :::

+Correct hexadecimal encoding (when using human-readable encoding format) (#OP1)

 - A key pair is used to sign Bamboo entries and their payloads.
 - The public key of a key pair is embedded in Bamboo entries and therefore always available when verifying an entry and its payload.